 A good career coach or career mentor can help you finesse this positioning statement.
 For the rest of your CV, use as many facts, figures and inclusions of key influencers and accounts to give your track record gravitas.
 As Butler says, unless that information is confidential, you should be as detailed as possible to show your recruiter who you’ve worked with and what exactly you’re capable of.

 A standout CV doesn’t need a demolition so much as a facelift

-If you modernise the appearance with some sharper formatting and lead with the most important information first, in as factual a way as possible, then your results will speak for themselves.
+If you modernise the appearance of your resume with some sharper formatting and lead with the most important information first, in as factual a way as possible, then your results will speak for themselves.